coapjs/node-coap/README.md

 ## Basic Example

-The following example opens an UDP client and UDP server and sends a CoAP message between them:
+The following example opens a UDP server and sends a CoAP message to it:

 ```
 const dgram       = require('dgram')